influxdata/docs-v2/content/influxdb/v2.0/organizations/create-org.md

 Use the InfluxDB user interface (UI) or the `influx` command line interface (CLI) to create an organization.

+{{% note %}}
+#### Organization and bucket limits
+A single InfluxDB 2.0 OSS instance supports approximately 20 buckets actively being written to or queried across all organizations.
+Any more than that adversely affects performance.
+Because each organization is created with a bucket, we do not recommend more than 20 organizations in a single InfluxDB OSS instance.
+{{% /note %}}

 ## Create an organization in the InfluxDB UI

 1. In the navigation menu on the left, click the **Account dropdown**.